MBTA warning riders of possible delays due to cold weather

 Extra maintenance workers will be on hand across the transit system starting early Tuesday morning in the event problems arise.

+“They can occur anywhere and we have strategically placed people all over so they can respond as quickly as possible,” said MBTA General Manager Luis Ramirez.

-The MBTA says it will try to store as many trains as possible inside tunnels overnight to prevent them from freezing up.
+The MBTA said they would store as many trains as possible inside tunnels overnight to prevent them from freezing up.

-Riders are being urged to leave there homes early on Tuesday and the reminder of the work week.
+Riders are being urged to leave their homes early on Tuesday and the remainder of the work week.

 (Copyright (c) 2018 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)